dgschwend/sunrise-clock/README.md

 [![Image of Alarm Clock from Wide Angle][i_wide]][wide] [![Image of Top of Alarm Clock][i_top]][top]

-A beautiful, hand-made alarm clock that uses slowly increasing light and sound to wake you up.
+A hand-made alarm clock that uses slowly increasing light and sound to wake you up.

 [![Image of Low Light][i_li4]][li4]
 [![Image of Low Light][i_li6]][li6]